 Throughout your whole life, how many times have you faced a financial crunch?
 Maybe once or twice.
-Perhaps you have never experienced such a traumatic incident.
 Are you prepared when unexpected situations happen that require the urgency of money?

 Everyone should have a strong eagerness and inclination towards saving money in case of an emergency.
 This is because an emergency fund is always needed for unforeseen aspects in our lives.
 For instance, in the case of an accident, how will you react?
 You need money to pay medical bills, hospital charges must be paid off and other incidental expenses.